US stocks climb as investors welcome solid company earnings

 - In Person: Terry Heckler, who drew Starbucks mermaid, can't stop sketching

-FREE TRADE: Discount brokers ETrade and Charles Schwab were down sharply following a report that JPMorgan Chase will offer free online trading.
-ETrade slid 4 percent to $58.81, while Schwab lost 3.2 percent to $49.78.
+FREE TRADE: Discount brokers fell sharply after CNBC reported that JPMorgan Chase will offer free online trading.
+ETrade fell 2.6 percent to $59.62.
+Charles Schwab lost 2 percent to $50.39.
+TD Ameritrade slid 5.2 percent to $57.

-UNAPPETIZING RESULTS: J.M.
-Smucker slid 3.9 percent to $111.31 after the maker of Jif peanut butter, Crisco cooking oil and other products reported quarterly results that fell short of analysts’ estimates.
+IN A JAM: J.M.
+Smucker slumped 4.4 percent to $110.82 after the maker of Jif peanut butter, Crisco cooking oil and other products reported quarterly results that fell short of analysts’ estimates.
 The company also trimmed its outlook for the year.